 It started with our OB1 bike.
-Instead of marketing hype, proprietary gimmicks, and hidden cheap-out parts, we created a single, obsessively curated, customizable carbon bike that even the most discerning riders could point to as “the best choice, hands down.”
+We created a single, obsessively curated, customizable carbon bike that even the most discerning riders could point to as “the best choice, hands down.”

 Local bicycle professionals are getting the short end of the stick.